Superconductor spintronics: Modeling spin and charge accumulation in out-of-equilibrium NS junctions subjected to Zeeman magnetic fields: Results for an applied DC voltage

 \section{Results for an applied DC voltage}

 In Fig.~\ref{fig:Fig1} we present a typical dependence of $V_{DET}$ on $V$.
 Similar to Ref.~\onlinecite{quay2013} this follows qualitatively the form of $\I_s(V)$ which exhibits the same main features as the BCS DOS \cite{quay2013} (e.g. two coherence peaks, a null value at small $V$'s and a saturation at large $V$'s).
+Note that we do not take into account the renormalization of the superconducting gap.
+This would be interesting to explore, but is beyond the scope of this work.
 Below we take into account separately the effects of two important factors, self-consistency and non-linearity of the detector junction.
 This will allow us to understand the difference between our approach and previous approximations.
 Self-consistency take into account the back-action of the accumulated $\mu_s$ on the injection current; this is negligible when $\mu_s$ is small with respect to the applied voltage and can be neglected in Eq.~(\ref{spin_current_NM}).
 The detector non-linearity comes into play when $H$ and $\mu_s$ are large, and the above current formulae cannot be Taylor expanded in these parameters. \\